RIKEN-RCCS/lens3/doc/user-guide.md

 ## S3 Client Access Example

-The followng example shows an access to an endpoint using the AWS CLI.
-An access-key pair is provided by Lens3 Web-UI.
+The following example shows an access to an endpoint using the AWS CLI.
+An access-key pair can be obtained by Lens3 Web-API.
+Lens3 works only with the signature algorithm v4, and it is specified as "s3v4".

 ```
+$ cat ~/.aws/config
+[default]
+s3 =
+    signature_version = s3v4

-$ cat .aws/credentials
+$ cat ~/.aws/credentials
 [default]
 aws_access_key_id = WoRKvRhrdaMNSlkZcJCB
 aws_secret_access_key = DzZv57R8wBIuVZdtAkE1uK1HoebLPMzKM6obA4IDqOhaLIBf